Thursday, September 9th, 2010

 (A).
 Comments on Wadlow and Wadleys in Virginia

 Wadlow and Wadley surnames have been found in earliest Virginia.
 In 1653, there is a York River immigrant by the name of Thomas Wadlowe who could be the grand ancestor for the Goochland and Pittsylvania County Wadlow/Wadleys.
-Information on him is so thin that more work is needed.
+Information on him is so thin that more needs to be found.

-As time goes on, the Wadlow surname destabilizes and finally becomes Wadley.
-This is not understood.
-At times, pronunciation of "Wadlow" seems to become "Wood'low" or "Wood'lee."
+The Wadlow surname interchanges with Wadley and finally becomes Wadley.
+The transition seems complete by 1805.
+The reason for the alternating surname is not understood.
+In earlier times, pronunciation of "Wadlow" seems to be "Wood'low" or "Wood'lee."
 Some records reflect this.

-Virginia's ”William Wadley" in 1653 is actually spelled "Wadey" and not Wadley.
-This spelling belongs to another surname line and should eliminate him as a Wadlow or Wadley.
+Virginia records show another ”William Wadey" in 1653 whose surname is actually spelled "Wadey" and not Wadley.
+This spelling probably eliminates him as a Wadlow or Wadley.

-(B).
-First Generation Virginia Immigrant: (possibly) Thomas Wadlow (Wadley) of York River Area, Virginia
+(I).
+First Generation Virginia Immigrant may or may not be: (1) Thomas Wadlow (Wadley) of York River Area, Virginia or (2) William Wadley

 ("Cavaliers and Pioneers" by Nell Marion Nugent, 1934 as reported in Family Archives CD #174 by Genealogical Publishing County, Inc.)

-1661: Thomas Wadley (born 1633, in Virginia 1661), York County, Virginia: Son and heir of Thomas Wadley, deceased, late citizen and merchant tailor of London, whose will was dated September 26, 1659.
+Thomas Wadley (born 1633, in Virginia 1661), York County, Virginia - Son and heir of Thomas Wadley, deceased, late citizen and merchant tailor of London, whose will was dated September 26, 1659.
 Thomas Wadley the Younger sold in 1661 a tenement called "The Rowback" in the parish of St. Matthew, Friday Street, which had been left him by his father.
 York County, Virginia Records.

-Comment: Odd that the spelling is clearly Wadley when one might expect some form of Wadloe, Wadlowe, or Wadlow.
-The original York County record should be rechecked.
+Comment: Odd that the spelling used here is clearly Wadley when one might expect some form of Wadlow.
+The original York County records should be rechecked.

 Thomas Wadlow

-Married to __ __.
-Wife's name has not been identified yet.
+Married to __ __ who has not been identified yet.

 Died: Still living 1736 Henrico County, if the correct person.